reb311ion/VueRTL/README.md

 1. [Download](https://codeload.github.com/blinkfox/typora-vue-theme/zip/master) this theme from Github, then you can get the `vue.css`, `vue-dark.css` files and the `vue` folder.
 2. Open typora.
 Click "**Open Theme Folder**" button from `Preference Panel` → `Apperance` section.
-3. Put `vue.css`, `vue-dark.css` and `vue` folder into the opened folder, make sure your css files are directly under that directory.
+3. Put `vuertl.css`, `vuertl-dark.css` and `vue` folder into the opened folder, make sure your css files are directly under that directory.
-4. Close and reopen Typora and select `Theme` → `Vue` or `Vue Dark` from the menu bar.
+4. Close and reopen Typora and select `Theme` → `Vuertl` or `Vuertl Dark` from the menu bar.

 ## Screenshots